andylacroce/gandalf-chatbot/README.md

 npm run dev
 ```

-The application uses Turbopack for faster development experience.
+The application uses Turbopack for a fast development experience.

 ### Testing